The Standard Formula: A Guide to Solvency II – Chapter 11: The Valuation of Assets and Liabilities

 It is important to note that if the related undertaking is excluded from group supervision, or deducted from the own funds eligible for group solvency, in most cases a valuation of zero must be applied.

 Consequently, it is important to remember the treatment of participations in the calculation of own funds.
-In summary, and save when an exception applies,340 participations may have to be (to a greater or lesser extent, depending on the circumstances) be deducted from the value of group own funds where they involve the holding of interests in financial or credit institutions or investment firms (on a solo basis a capital charge is instead applied in the equity risk sub-module).341
+In summary, and save when an exception applies,573 participations may have to be (to a greater or lesser extent, depending on the circumstances) deducted from the value of group own funds where they involve interests held in financial/credit institutions including investment firms.
+On a solo basis, a capital charge is instead applied in the equity risk sub-module.

 Deferred Taxes

-In addition, a deferred tax asset can only have a positive value if it is probable (more likely than not) that the asset can actually be used against future taxable profit.
-This requires consideration of any legal or regulatory constraints on the time limits relating to the carry forward of unused tax losses or the carry forward of unused tax credits.345
+In addition, a deferred tax asset can only have a positive value if it is probable that the asset can actually be used against future taxable profit.
+This requires consideration of any legal or regulatory constraints on the time limits relating to the carry forward of unused tax losses or the carry forward of unused tax credits.576

 Finance Leases